-- Israel-based Coralogix, provider of machine-learning-based log analytics and monitoring solution on 14th August 2020 announced a strategic expansion into India with a commitment to invest over US$ 30 million in the next five years.
+- Israel-based Coralogix, a provider of machine-learning-based log analytics and monitoring solutions on 14th August 2020 announced a strategic expansion into India with a commitment to invest over US$ 30 million in the next five years.

 - Amazon India announced an investment of US$ 1 billion in January 2020 for digitising small and medium businesses and creating one million jobs by 2025.

 - Mastercard also in January 2020 announced its plans to invest up to US$ 1 billion in India over the next five years to double its research and development effort in the Indian market.

 - In October 2019, French oil and gas giant, Total S.A., acquired a 37.4 per cent stake in Adani Gas Ltd for Rs 5,662 crore (US$ 810 million), making it the largest FDI in India’s city gas distribution (CGD) sector.